aditya-uw/fundamentals/boat_tutorials/env_setup/local_02_install_conda.md

 ```
 <br>

-Miniforge has been installed on Windows!
+Miniforge has now been installed on Windows!

-Now for Windows, to set Git Bash to automatically initialize `conda`, run the following commands in Git Bash:
+To set Git Bash to automatically activate `conda` whenever a terminal is opened, run the following commands:

 ```
 conda init bash